-If Apple’s claims are to be believed, Face ID is much better in protecting your phone than Touch ID ever was.
+If Apple’s claims are to be believed, Face ID is much better at protecting your phone than Touch ID ever was.
 The chances of someone hacking your phone with a fake face is almost none (one in a million).

 According to Apple, the iPhone X creates an accurate depth map of the owner’s face by projecting over 25000 invisible dots.
 The developers are therefore suggested to make use of the new Face ID feature for added protection in their apps.